FissoreD/Advent-of-Code/2020/README.md

-# This are the solutions of 2020 Advent of Code in Python
+# These are the solutions of 2020 Advent of Code in Python

 Notice :
 solution are made with the OCalm langauge